 - Higher levels of personal stress and daily care burden than other family caregivers

-Most older adults to not suddenly receive a diagnosis of a serious mental health condition like bipolar disorder later in life, but conditions like depression or anxiety can arise in older age.
+Most older adults do not suddenly receive a serious mental health condition diagnosis later in life, but conditions like depression or anxiety can arise in older age.
 Any significant or prolonged change in your loved one’s behavior or mood deserves to be evaluated by a mental health professional.

-The Circle of Care guidebook delves into 12 areas of mental health caregiving that affect family caregivers, including:
+The guidebook focuses on 12 areas of mental health caregiving that affect family caregivers, including: